Sticks and Stone Physically Distanced Community Concerts

 For sustainability, we require a very minimum $400 for a 45 minute performance (3 hours on site with 3 musicians, with additional transport, administration, practice and costs).
 If we break this down, if 20 people could donate $20, this covers it.
 We would encourage that audience members be ready to donate $10 or $20, but would invite neighbours to attend even if unable to contribute.
 Donations can be made in person or from our homepage www.SticksAndStonePercussion.com .

 In the past, pre-covid, a typical fee to perform at a large event (depending on circumstance) would have been $1000-$3000.
-If we are looking at a birthday party or a wedding etc, this is now a different category than our community concert formula.
+If we are looking at a birthday party or a wedding etc, this is now a different category than our community concert formula (additionally, it is difficult for us to ask your personal guests for your special event to donate, as might happen with street-performance).
 We may be performing 10+ times per week later this summer, so sustainability is important.
 The above listed rate is a deal limited to these times.
 Additionally, we limit this offer only for our first performance in a location and for ordinary individuals (but if you are asking for an organization or for your second performance, let's talk!).